 The SGN Help to Heat scheme helps residents in Scotland and South East England, allowing qualifying householders at risk of fuel poverty to connect to the gas network for little or no cost.

-YES Energy Solutions was appointed by SGN to validate residents for gas connection funding from 2012 - July 2018 and supported Lisa’s installation by securing ECO funding and validating her for a gas connection grant.
+YES Energy Solutions was appointed by SGN to validate residents for gas connection funding and supported Lisa’s installation by securing ECO funding and validating her for a gas connection grant.

 With Lisa working part-time and receiving tax credits, she was eligible for funding.